Enter a search request and press enter. Press Esc or the X to close.

 Visitors can take a 45-minute guided tour of the Capitol starting at 9:00, 10:00, 11:00 a.m., 1:00, 2:00 or 3:00 p.m.
 Central Time.
 All guided tours begin at the first-floor information desk.
 Guided tours are offered on a first come-first serve basis.

 Guided Group Tours:

 We ask groups of 10 or more to schedule in advance by using the reservation form here or calling (615) 741-0830.
-Group tours will feature the first floor including the Old Supreme Court Chamber and the Capitol grounds which include the tombs of William Strickland and Samuel Morgan as well as the equestrian statue of Andrew Jackson.
+Group tours will feature the first floor, including the Old Supreme Court Chamber and the main hallway, and the second floor, including the House and Senate chambers and the Legislative Lounge as available.

 Visiting the Capitol